ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 ## Task

-- Add the odd numbers in the following string using an iterator chain
+- Calculate the sum of all odd numbers in the following string using an iterator chain

 ```text
 //ignore everything that is not a number